 The '53 Pipeline is a pre-stressed concrete pipeline that was commissioned in 1968 (Table 7.29).
 It was initially constructed to supply raw water from Midmar Dam to the Umlaas Road WTP.
 The pipeline was decommissioned in 2002 and the Umlaas Road Reservoir then only received potable water from the Midmar WTP via the '61 Pipeline.
 The '53 Pipeline was re-commissioned in 2006 as a potable pipeline from the D.V.
-Harris WTP to augment the supply to Umlaas Road Reservoir.
+Harris WTP to augment the supply to the Umlaas Road Reservoirs (9 M& and 45 M&).